 Tgax Editor: Change the 7th paragraph as shown:

+The ER SU Disable subfield indicates whether, for a non-AP STA, 242-tone HE ER SU PPDU reception is disabled or enabled.

-A non-AP HE STA sets the ER SU Disable subfield to 1 to indicate that 242-tone HE ER SU PPDU recep-tion is disabled and to 0 to indicate that 242-tone HE ER SU PPDU reception is enabled.
-[20909] If the OM Control field is transmitted by an HE AP, then the ER SU Disable subfield is reserved.
+The ER SU Disable subfield is set to 1 to indicate that it is disabled and set to 0 to indicate that it is enabled.
+[20909] If the OM Control field is transmitted by an AP, then the ER SU Disable subfield is reserved.

 HE Operation element